- Hand Size: Will your child’s fingers fit comfortably across five keys?

-- Better academics - Studies have shown that musical education leads to improved math and reading skills in young children, and even higher SAT scores.
+Better Academics: Studies have shown that musical education leads to improved math and reading skills in young children, and even higher SAT scores.

-- Improved memory - Learning an instrument like the piano is believed to improve memory and concentration among learners of all ages.
+Improved Memory: Learning an instrument like the piano is believed to improve memory and concentration among learners of all ages.

-- Less stress - Playing the piano is an excellent stress reliever for both adults and teens.
+Less Stress: Playing the piano is an excellent stress reliever for both adults and teens.

-- Better dexterity - For children, learning to play the piano will drastically improve fine motor skills.
+Better Dexterity: For children, learning to play the piano will drastically improve fine motor skills.
 For adults, it will help you maintain strength in your hands as you get older.

-- Stronger discipline - Parents will reap the benefits of their young pianists’ newfound discipline gained from repetitive piano practice.
+Stronger Discipline: Parents will reap the benefits of their young pianists’ newfound discipline gained from repetitive piano practice.

-- Increased confidence - Piano recitals and performances in front of large crowds are a great avenue for boosting your self esteem.
+Increased Confidence: Piano recitals and performances in front of large crowds are a great avenue for boosting your self-esteem.

-Where can I buy a piano?
+Where Can I Buy a Piano?

+When you’re ready to learn to play piano online, it’s time to buy your very own piano.
 There are two options when it comes to buying a piano.
 You can either purchase a piano new from a music shop, which is the preferred route, or you can purchase a slightly used piano from a private seller.

 You have a few advantages when you choose to buy a piano from a piano store, such as a manufacturer’s warranty, help relocating the piano after you purchase it, and sometimes - a complimentary tuning.